This one-week South Dakota Road Trip itinerary covers all the major South Dakota attractions.

 The memorial, when complete, will depict the Oglala Lakota warrior, Crazy Horse, mounted and pointing to the horizon.
 The visitor complex includes an orientation center, gift shop, restaurant, museums and displays.
 About 45 minutes southwest of Rapid City (10 miles south of Hill City), it is open year-round with an entrance fee.
 Native Americans are divided in their views on the appropriateness of the memorial.

-Hiking options abound in the Black Hills.
-In the northern section, Roughlock Falls is worth the 1.9 mile round trip hike.
+Hiking options abound in the national forest.
+In the northern section, Roughlock Falls is worth the 2-mile (3.2 km) round-trip hike.
 The trail parallels Roughlock Falls Road hugging the Little Spearfish Creek with beautiful views, wildlife and trout fishing.
 Spearfish Falls are close by.
-They are visible from the main road or, for a closer view, take the easy 1-mile round-trip trail.
+They are visible from the main road or, for a closer view, take the easy 1-mile (1.6 km) round-trip trail.

 Black Hills Central Railroad